 - Tip: In order to make sure you have enough potato slices to cover the bottom of the pot (also not to waste precious saffron), arrange the sliced potatoes in the bottom of the pot in a single layer without any space between the slices.
 Next, take the potatoes out and place them in a medium bowl and toss them with a pinch of saffron until uniformly yellow.

 - Heat the 3 tablespoon vegetable oil and 3 tablespoon butter over medium heat in the nonstick stockpot.

 - Arrange the potato slices in a single layer in the bottom of the pot.

 - Add half of the par cooked rice to the pot covering the entire surface of the potatoes evenly.
 Sprinkle the rice with ½ teaspoon Persian Rice Spice.

 - Add half of the cabbage and meat mixture to the pot and cover the rice.

 - Add the remaining rice to the pot and cover the meat mixture.
 Sprinkle with ½ teaspoon Persian Rice Spice.

-- Add the rest of the meat mixture and cover the rice.
-In a small bowl dissolve ⅛ teaspoon saffron powder in ⅛ cup hot boiling water.
-Drizzle the saffron mixture over the top meat layer.
+- Add the rest of the meat mixture evenly over the rice.
+In a small bowl dissolve ⅛ teaspoon ground saffron powder in ⅛ cup hot boiling water.
+Drizzle the saffron mixture over the meat layer.